-Establish a network of convenient, safe, and well-designed alternative transportation and greenways systems that connect key destinations throughout the City.
+Establish a network of convenient, safe, and well-designed bicycle and pedestrian transportation and greenways systems that connect key destinations throughout the City.

-- 1. Continue to support an Alternative Transportation and Greenways System Coordinator: - A. Continue to fund at least one City staff person within Planning or Public Works to coordinate and facilitate public, private, and nonprofit bicycle and pedestrian projects.
-Such coordination ensures successful implementation of the Alternative Transportation and Greenways System Plan. - 2.
+- 1. Continue to support a Bicycle and Pedestrian Transportation and Greenways System Coordinator: - A. Continue to fund at least one City staff person within Planning or Public Works to coordinate and facilitate public, private, and nonprofit bicycle and pedestrian projects.
+Such coordination ensures successful implementation of the Bicycle and Pedestrian Transportation and Greenways System Plan. - 2.
 Link key destinations: - A. Determine and prioritize key destinations for bike, pedestrian, and transit commuters.
 Good connectivity is essential to the success of this Plan.
 Land use patterns will dictate how successful linking these destinations will be.
 Dispersed low-density development is much harder to connect than compact, mixed-use developments. - B. Determine and prioritize key destinations for recreational paths.
 Residents are more likely to travel longer distances for recreational purposes.
 Design such routes for a variety of experiences and accessibility for all ages and mobility levels.
 Part of the recreational experience should be the route itself, not the end destination.